badaccents/badaccents.github.io/_posts/2017-07-21-who-am-i-and-if-so-how-many.md

 layout: post

 title:  "Who am I, and if so how many?"
-subtitle: "Beware: High risk of potential vulnerability"
+subtitle: "Beware High risk of potential vulnerability"
 categories: dumpster-diving amateur-scenuis
 tags: truth intellectual paralysis
 img-small: amateur-scenuis/who-am-i-and-if-so-how-many-small.jpg
 img-large: amateur-scenuis/who-am-i-and-if-so-how-many-big.jpg

-ready: false
+ready: true
 ---

 Historical Overdosing – to live in a period when too much seems to happen.
 Major symptoms include addiction to newspapers, magazines, and TV news broadcasts”